vincen-github/mlimpl/README.md

 # LinearRegression-Ridge-Lasso-Collinearity-Optimizer

-This Repository is python code which packages some  commonly used methods.
+This Repository is python code which packages some  commonly used methods about linear model.

 I will make subsequent updates to the code.